 People go through a lot and might not feel valuable or favored, which can lead to them harming themselves through alcoholism, drugs, immorality, and suicide.
 On the other hand, some people might not view others as valuable or favored, which can make it easier for them to cause harm to others.

 If everyone could see the value and favor on each other's lives, it would result in creating a society of freedom, kindness, beauty, and compassion.
 We shouldn't watch people being harmed and video record it while laughing, nor allow people to be bullied, trafficked, or degraded.
 Now is the time to deliver the message to each other that you are worth protecting and worth respecting.

 Are you a Favorite?
 Of course!
 Join the movement and mission!
 Show grace.
 Show favor.
 Protect each other.
 Serve one another.
 Be empowered by this fresh apparel brought to you by Favorite Society.

 We pray that it becomes an instrument to give you an opportunity to pour into someone's life and bring them a powerful message about how valuable they are and how much favor you have experienced.
-Also if anyone reading this message would like to know more about living a life that is set apart unto The Most High God, contact us.
 May grace and favor be with you all!